raganwald/raganwald.github.com/_posts/2015-11-03-a-coding-problem.md

 Coding in job interviews doesn't seem to be going away any time soon.
 Until it does, it behooves engineers to be competent at writing code in real time, and it behooves employers to choose problems that have a reasonable relationship to the problems they solve at work.

-And if you get a problem that seems "way out there..."
-Maybe solve it brilliantly, then ask a question of your own: "Say, if this works out and I come to work for you, when would I be working with algorithms like this?"
+And if we encounter a programming problem that seems "Way out there..."
+Maybe we should solve it brilliantly, then ask a question of our own: "Say, if this works out and I come to work for you, when would I be working with algorithms like this?"

-You might be pleasantly surprised by the answer.
+We might be pleasantly surprised by the answer.

 (discuss on [hacker news](https://news.ycombinator.com/item?id=10533372))